Aitakute Ima

 "Aitakute Ima" (いたくていま) is a song recorded by Japanese singer Misia, from her ninth studio album, Just Ballade.
 It was released by Ariola Japan as the album's sixth single on November 18, 2009.
-"Aitakute Ima" is the theme song to the first season of the TBS drama series Jin.
+"Aitakute Ima" is the ending theme to the first season of the TBS drama series Jin.

 Background and release

 "Aitakute Ima" was released five months after the previous double A-side single "Ginga" / "Itsumademo".
 It is Misia's first Japanese television drama tie-in in five years, since the Singer for Singer track "Hoshizora no Katasumi de" served as theme song to the CX drama series Minna Mukashi wa Kodomo Datta (2004).
 The first pressing of the physical release came housed in a sleeve case with a see-through cutout.
 The track was released in truetone format prior to the official release date, in sized-down version on October 18, 2009 and in full on November 9, 2009.